shavilya/Analytics-Data-Challenge---OpenSponsorship/README.md

 This repository is licensed under the MIT License.

 ### Contact
-If you have any questions or need further assistance, feel free to contact me at your.email@example.com or connect with me on LinkedIn Your LinkedIn Profile.
+If you have any questions or need further assistance, feel free to contact me at shavilyarajput50@gmail.com or connect with me on LinkedIn: Shavilya Rajput.

 Thank you for your interest in the Analytics Data Challenge with OpenSponsorship!
 We look forward to reviewing your analysis.